m4tchka/Planned-VN-style-game/README.md

 This is my attempt at a Visual Novel made in React.
 Initially this will be just a VN, with a """"story""""; this part specifically will ideally achive most of the functionality of a real VN, including choices, sprite switching and save/ load functionality to "bookmark" progress.

-In the far future, this may include a game element reminiscent of browser flash games from the mid-late 2000s, combining gameplay similar to those, with the VN-style storytelling in between.
+In the far far future, this _may_ include a game element reminiscent of browser flash games from the mid-late 2000s, combining gameplay similar to those, with the VN-style storytelling in between.

 <br>